 1) Calm – we have some indication this is already with us; the markets do seem to have calmed.
 This is probably due to all the positions the markets took on ‘Remain’ have now well and truly played out.
 It’s not over yet though, the volatility is set to continue until Article 50 has been triggered and a new directional plan from the government for the UK to leave is known.

 2) Change – Nothing ever stays the same, what works for today may not be right for tomorrow.
-A pertinent example is Kodak, they tried to ignore new technology hoping it would go away by itself on the basis of it being too expensive, too slow, too complicated etc. It wasn’t and their market changed irreversibly in a relatively short period of time, moving from wet film to digital technology.
+A pertinent example is Kodak, they tried to ignore new technology hoping it would go away by itself on the basis of it being too expensive, too slow, too complicated, etc. It wasn’t and their market changed irreversibly in a relatively short period of time, moving from wet film to digital technology.

 3) Opportunity – Leaving the EU does provide opportunity.
-With price correction, there is opportunity to procure better land deals than prior to the referendum, as there may be fewer developers with available funding.
+With price correction, there is an opportunity to procure better land deals than prior to the referendum, as there may be fewer developers with available funding.
 Contractors had full order books and build costs had become very high prior to the referendum.
-We are aware some development contracts have been cancelled as a result of Brexit.
+We are aware some development contracts have been canceled as a result of Brexit.
 Therefore, there might be more opportunity to reduce build costs as price elasticity plays out.
 The current volatility will ease.
 The fact the UK has to build more houses to meet demand won’t change.

-Bastien Jack Group Ltd has a strong project pipeline and always procures sites which have strong fundamentals and in areas where people want to live.
-There is a huge amount of due diligence which goes into every site appraisal including courting many local agents and advisors to confirm local demand and Gross Development Values.
+Bastien Jack Group Ltd has a strong project pipeline and always procures sites that have strong fundamentals and in areas where people want to live.
+There is a huge amount of due diligence that goes into every site appraisal including courting many local agents and advisors to confirm local demand and Gross Development Values.
 Speaking with agents in our pipeline areas, they have confirmed confidence is still strong and enthusiastic house viewings are still going ahead.
 As long as lending is still being offered and liquidity remains within the economy, there remains a great opportunity for us to progress.